wusai2333/trib/doc/lab2.md

 ```

 `Time` is what the front-end claims when this tribble is created,
-by reading the front-end's own physical time clock on the machine when
+by reading the front-end's own physical time clock on the machine
-`Post()` is called.
+when `Post()` in a `trib.Server` is called.
 However, to sort tribbles in a globally
-consistent and reasonable order, this timestamp cannot be used
+consistent and reasonable order, we can not sort the tribbles
-because different front-ends have different physical time readings.
+only by this timestamp, because different front-ends have
+different physical time readings.
+For sorting,
+Tribbler service needs to maintain
-Tribbler service maintains a distributed logical `Clock` in `uint64`
+a distributed logical `Clock` in `uint64`.
-for sorting.

 When sorting many tribbles into a single timeline, you should sort by
 the fields following this priority: